craxLab/Python_For_Civil_Engineers/README.md

-# Python For Civil Engineers
+# Python For Civil Engineering

 ***This repository aims to teach the basics of python programming language to civil engineering students and civil engineers.***